 Ricker said he informed Vespa that the district made AYP in a previous conversation.
 The issue related to student achievement is that the district cannot make any more cuts "without decimating the education program," he said.

-Aurelio said Vespa also discussed the state's concerns over the district's closing of fiscal year 2011—an issue that arose during a July board meeting and continued through this month.
+Aurelio said Vespa also discussed the state's concerns over the district's closing of fiscal year 2011— and continued through this month.
 The state is also concerned about the district's inability to secure TAWs from financial institutions, Aurelio said.

 On Aug.
-16, District 113A adopted a modified accrual method of accounting to address a $329,568 negative cash balance in the Education Fund at the end of fiscal year 2011.
+16, District 113A to address a $329,568 negative cash balance in the Education Fund at the end of fiscal year 2011.
 The negative balance resulted in allegations of illegal fund transfers and "shoddy bookkeeping," and left the community questioning how the situation came to be in the first place.

 Based on his conversation with Vespa, Malley said he thought two of the state's concerns were already resolved—the year-end balance and the issue of borrowing.